gasduster99/sppComp/try1/try1_2.md

 terms.

 Across all of the time models, model M4 displays consistent support over all other candidate models considered here.
+It is worth mentioning that among all of the models considered here, (M4) offers the largest potential for hierarchical partial pooling among the time parameters.
 Model M4 represents a model with maximal potential for pooling through time, while still maintain the ability to model differences in seasonality from year to year.

 As a final check of the model structure and the implied prior information the prior predictive is considered.
 The prior predictive distribution summarizes